qmzheng09work/qmzheng09work.github.io/_pages/opportunities.md

 1. A Master's degree in remote sensing, GIS, geography, environmental science, or relevant fields;
 2. An outstanding academic record with first-author peer-reviewed publication(s) in reputable journals;
 3. Proficiency in geospatial and data analysis, and computer programming (e.g., MATLAB, Python, R, C++, etc.);
-4. Excellent written and oral communication skills and demonstrated ability to work independently as well as in a collaborative team environment
+4. Excellent written and oral communication skills and demonstrated ability to work independently as well as in a collaborative team environment;
 5. Preferred skills: remote sensing image processing, Machine learning/Deep learning, climate modeling, weather forecasting, land-use change modeling, IAMs, etc.

 <u>What We Offer</u>